 RAN3 would like to ask SA5:

-- Whether the extension of report amount for M4, M5 and M7 is necessary and feasible.
+- Whether the extension of report amount for M4, M5 and M7 is necessary and feasible, and if yes, the suggested value range from SA5 point of view.

 - Whether addition of report amount for M4, M5, M6 and M7 is feasible and beneficial in E-UTRAN (like it is for NG-RAN).